XIP-68 (Draft): Automated Fork Recovery

 1. The remote commit log is encrypted by an AES-256 key written by the creator of the group onto the group’s immutable metadata.

-2. By convention, only superadmins may write to the remote commit log, but there is no physical limitation preventing other group members (or ex group members) from writing to and reading from the log.
+2. In normal operation, only superadmins may write to the remote commit log, but there is no physical limitation preventing other group members (or ex group members) from writing to and reading from the log.

 3. When receiving a welcome payload that was issued in response to a ‘readd request’, installations will verify that it was issued by a superadmin of the group (according to the metadata on their fork), or another installation under its own inbox, before accepting it.